 There are two fundamental differences:

 Climate change impacts are global.
 Other negative externalities of animal ag are either mostly or exclusively regional or national.
-A ton of CO2 emissions from the U.S. is evenly mixed throughout the earth’s atmosphere in about a year.[1,2] Climate change needs to be understood within a global context.
+One ton of CO2 emissions from the U.S. is evenly mixed throughout the earth’s atmosphere in about a year.[1,2] Climate change needs to be understood within a global context.

 The impacts of climate change will persist for more than a thousand years, with some portion of CO2 emissions remaining for hundreds of thousands of years.[3-5] Only the impacts of biodiversity loss will endure for longer periods.